thna2020/AlgoTradingBasics/README.md

 - Risk - Premium
 - Seasonality Effect
 - Momentum Strategy (Spot & Derivative)
+    - Principal component analysis (PCA) is a technique for reducing the dimensionality of such datasets, increasing interpretability but at the same time minimizing information loss.
+It does so by creating new uncorrelated variables that successively maximize variance.
+    - PCA squeezes stock dataset from (2515x30) matrix to (20x30) components for a latest day: 2021-12-02.
+Total variance of data is explained by 20 components (factor_betas) is about 92.5%, which is a very good rate.
 - Quantitative Value Investing Strategy
 - Machine Learning